-I was recently in a discussion about the standard for evaluating presidents in which someone made the case, as Senator John Cornyn does, that we should evaluate presidents by what we can see them do.
-I argued, as I do in my book, that this is not simply wrong, but a problem.
+I was recently in a discussion about presidential standards.
+Someone made the same case Senator John Cornyn does in this Tweet, that we should evaluate presidents by what we can see them do.
+I argued, as I do in my book, that this is not just wrong, but a big problem.
 The job is more than what we can see.
 A great deal more.
+When we evaluate presidents by what we can see we make the same mistake of evaluating heart health by shoe size.
 (Buy the book at your local bookstore to learn more, etc.)

 The incorrect view of the presidency is an example of the Streetlight Effect: we look for the keys under the streetlight not because that’s where we dropped them, but because that’s where the light is.